-Some of the more popular μ Processors, μ Controllers, and the DSP machines that the AD7853/AD7853L will interface to directly are mentioned here.
-This does not cover all μ Cs, μ Ps and DSPs.
-The interface mode of the AD7853/AD7853L that is mentioned here for a specific μ C, μ P, or DSP is only a guide and in most cases another interface mode may work just as well.
+Some of the more popular μ Processors, μ Controllers, and the DSP machines that the AD7858/AD7858L will interface to directly are mentioned here.
+This does not cover all μ Cs, μ Ps, and DSPs.
 A more detailed timing description on each of the interface modes follows.